 At first, I thought I had wandered into a wake.
 The room was deadly silent.
 Each employee had brought something to eat – cookies, cake, bread, and each had to supply their own drink because the organization supplied nothing.

 That’s right, nothing.
 Not one thing.
 No drinks, no snacks, no candy, not even coffee.
 If anything was to be had, someone other than the director or the organization had to supply it.
 Now I found this very strange because I was managing the organization’s investment portfolio at the time and I knew that it had over 3.2 million dollars in RESERVE funds from which it earned more than $200,000 a year in interest.
 Over two hundred grand a year in interest earnings, 3+ million in reserve, and the organization would not even spring for soft drinks (it was a teetotaling Christian charity) or snacks.

 Everyone sat around saying nothing, so somber and depressing it was and they were.
 After about 15 minutes or so, everyone got up and went back to work.
 The director never even made an appearance; preferring to remain cloistered inside his office.

 It was the worst company Christmas party I ever attended.

-Since I’m in the middle of a series called Flipping the Switch and attacking the subject of motivation, and since we’ve just celebrated Christmas, this not-so-happy memory triggers an important and graphic reminder about employee rewards.
+Since I’m in the middle of a series called Flipping the Switch and addressing the subject of motivation, and since we’re about to celebrate Christmas, this not-so-happy memory triggers an important and graphic reminder about employee rewards.

 Either do it well or don’t do it at all.
 When you respect your associates and employees, you implement rewards that reflect that respect and hold at least some intrinsic value.
 The above-referenced Christmas party reflected no value of any kind to the employees.
 At the very least the organization could have paid the employees for their fifteen minutes of riotous celebration but it made each of them clock out.
 It had all the atmosphere of a grudge match.